open-source-tabletop/scraplands/scraplands-showdown.md

 ### Mines

 You may place mine tokens around the track, or these may be placed by cars with a mine dropper.
 These should be no larger than 25mm circles.
-If any car moves within 1 inch of the mine it explodes and is removed from the battlefield.
-Any car within an inch of the token when it explodes takes d6 hits as though hit by a weapon with Damage 5,and Piercing 2.
+If any car moves within 1 inch of the marker the mine explodes and is removed from the battlefield.
+Any car within 2 inches of the token when it explodes takes 3 Control Checks.

 ## Building a Team